mahesh-panchal/NBIS_project_template/workflow/README.md

 # Workflow

-Here is a folder for your workflows, to manage the execution of your analyses from beginning to end.
+The workflows in this folder manage the execution of your analyses from beginning to end.

-This folder contains a skeleton for a Nextflow script and configuration, intended to run on the UPPMAX clusters.

 ```
 workflow/
- | - bin/                            A folder for custom workflow scripts
+ | - bin/                            Custom workflow scripts
  | - configs/                        Configuration files that govern workflow execution
  | - containers/                     Custom container definition files
  | - main.nf                         The primary analysis script